JanHerca/urantiapedia/output/wikijs/en/book/Zoroastrianism/Pahlavi_Texts_Part_3/Dina_i_Mainog_i_Khirad_59.md

 ## Footnotes

 [^1]: (105:4) Literally ‘the well-endeavouring,’ the lowest of the four classes of the community here mentioned (see also Chaps.
-XXXI, X).XII).
+XXXI, X, XII).

 [^2]: (106:1) Or, perhaps, ‘usuriousness.’
 The Sanskrit version has ‘laziness,’ as if Nêr. had read âsû<i>d</i>akîh.